 There are certainly exceptions to this (like when DSM 7 was first released) where you might not want to be first to update.
 However, as time goes on, you will notice that you connect to your NAS less frequently than you initially did, and this is where I believe automatic updates add value.

-1. Open Control Panel and select Update & Restore.
+1. Open the Control Panel and select Update & Restore.

 2. Select Update Settings and Automatically install important updates that fixed critical security issues and bugs (Recommended).
-Pick a date and time (preferably during the middle of the night) that updates will install.
+Pick a date and time (preferably during the middle of the night) that updates will be installed.
 If you won’t be logging into your NAS very frequently, you can consider selecting Automatically install the latest update.

 3.2 How to Change Default Ports